JuliaMath/Roots.jl/README.md

 * `fzeros(f, a::Real, b::Real; no_pts::Int=200)` will split
   the interval `[a,b]` into many subintervals and search for zeros in each using a bracketing method if possible.
-This naive algorithm will miss double zeros that lie within the same subinterval.
+This naive algorithm may miss  double zeros that lie within the same subinterval and zeros where there is no crossing of the x-axis.